nus-cs2113-AY2425S1/ip/docs/README.md

 When Yapper boots up, it searches for that file and converts its contents into a task list.
 However, it can only convert text in a particular format, so edit the file with caution.

 Don't worry if you accidentally deleted your save file or the folder that it is in.
 The next time you update the task list in the terminal, Yapper will create a new file (and its folder, if necessary) and fill the file in with the tasks it has.

-So your tasks are safe!
+However, as much as possible, try to make sure this doesn't happen.
+The file/folder creation may take a while to reload.

 Unless you delete the save file and end the program without saying anything to Yapper, in which case your tasks are gone forever.